danielMicallef/danielMicallef.github.io/_posts/2022-05-28-how-to-add-iron.md

   * Males 19+ years = 8.7mg/day
   * Females 11-50 years (@premenopause) = 14.8mg/day
   * Females 50+ years (@postmenopause) = 8.7mg/day

+If you would like to learn more about supplements get in [contact](/contact) with me to get started.